shanghaidante/OasisLMF/oasislmf/_data/model-cc-template/{{cookiecutter.project_slug}}/README.md

     git clone --recursive https://github.com/OasisLMF/{{cookiecutter.project_slug.replace(' ', '')}}

-## Managing the submodules

-There are three submodules - `src/oasis_keys_server` which contains the Flask app that handles the keys requests dispatched to the model lookup services, `src/oasis_utils` which contains various Python utilities used by the Flask app and also the model lookup services, and `oasis_build_utils`, which contains a Bash script and utilities for building keys server Docker images and running them in Docker containers.

-Run the command

-    git submodule

-to list the submodules (latest commit IDs, paths and branches).
-If any are missing then you can add them using

-	git submodule add <submodule GitHub repo URL> <local path/destination>

-It is a quirk of Git that the first time you clone a repository with submodules they will be checked out as commits not branches, which is not what you want.
-You should run the command

-    git submodule foreach 'git checkout master'

-to ensure that the Oasis submodules are checked out on the `master` branches.

-If you've already cloned the repository and wish to update the submodules (all at once) in your working directory from their GitHub repositories then run

-    git submodule foreach 'git pull origin'

-You can also update the submodules individually by pulling from within them.

-You should not make any local changes to these submodules because you have read-only access to these submodules on GitHub and you will not be able push your changes to GitHub.
-So submodule changes can only propagate from GitHub to your local repository.
-To detect these changes you can run `git status -uno` and to commit them you can add the paths and commit them in the normal way.

 ## Building and running the keys server

 First, ensure that you have Docker installed on your system and that your Unix user has been added to the `docker` user group (run `sudo usermod -a -G docker $USER`).